Yom Kippur Resource Collection

 The Jewish Education Project

 The Jewish Educator Portal has curated a unique set of resources to help teach Yom Kippur and the idea of Teshuva.
-From lessons plans to video essays, there's resources here to teach all ages and learning types.
+Find materials to use with any age and setting.

 Guides, activities, lessons, articles, recipes and more from PJ Library.